-The school admission policy is rigorously applied and pupils are admitted up to the agreed Published Admission Number, which for the 2020/21 academic year will be 165.
+The school admission policy is rigorously applied, and pupils are admitted up to the agreed Published Admission Number, which for the 2022/23 academic year will be 165.

 If there are more applications than places, admission to St Damian’s RC Science College will be subject to the oversubscription criteria in the order of priority set out below.

-If the college is named in a Statement of special educational needs, the Governing Body has a duty to admit the child to the school.
+If the college is named in an Education Health and Care Plan, the Governing Body has a duty to admit the child to the school.

 The duty to apply these arrangements rests with the Governors of the College.
 All preferences listed on the Local Authority Preference Form will be considered on an equal basis with the following set of oversubscription criteria forming a priority order where there are more applications for admissions than the college has places available.

-Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission.
+3. Baptised Catholic children who will have a brother or sister attending the school at the time of admission.